What is your first thought when a family member says it's time for a summer vacation?

-If you are physically alone, sad, or in pain during this holiday season, you are actually not alone.
+If you are physically alone, sad, or in pain during any holiday season, you are not alone.

 With fibromyalgia, we have additional challenges this time of year from seasonal changes, colder weather, the potential for SAD, seasonal affective disorder, and sometimes just the perfect storm of variables that increase symptoms, or bring on a flare.